karaoc/dayz.test/[Server-Hosting]-Adding-safezones.md

 ![Server Expansion Settings Path](https://i.imgur.com/XfGvp38.png)

 Inside this file you should have all the already configured safezones for ChernaruPlus.
 The already configured safezones are :
-- One Circular SafeZone is located at NEAF airstrip where the expansion trader will be located in the futur
+- One Circular SafeZone located at NEAF airstrip where the expansion trader will be located in the futur
-- One Polygon SafeZone is located at the town "Chernogorsk".
+- One Polygon SafeZone located at the town "Chernogorsk".
 Nothing is planned in this area.

 ![SafeZoneSettings file](https://i.imgur.com/W7XW2mQ.png)